Category: Meetings/Events

 One of my activities as NIGMS director is meeting with members of the scientific community, including leadership groups from scientific societies.
 These conversations offer a valuable forum for sharing ideas and perspectives, and I find them informative and interesting.

-A few weeks ago, for example, I met with the board of the Society for Advancement of Chicanos and Native Americans in Science (SACNAS)Link to external web site The group of more than 30 people who visited me in Bethesda ranged from graduate students to senior scientists.
+A few weeks ago, for example, I met with the board of the Society for Advancement of Chicanos and Native Americans in Science (SACNAS).
+The group of more than 30 people who visited me in Bethesda ranged from graduate students to senior scientists.
 We had a spirited dialogue about training and career development, including issues related to the diversity of the scientific workforce, and methods for fostering communication between NIH and the scientific community.
 I briefly discussed our preparations for a strategic plan on training and career development, which I announced at our recent advisory council meeting.

 I’ll do a Feedback Loop post in early March with more details on the strategic planning process, including a request for input.